PATRIOT Missile Defense WMI C2

 How does this project represent your military UX expertise?

-It's the longest and largest military UX engagement in my portfolio — 3 years, 4 designers, validated metrics from operator testing at Fort Bliss, and a fielded system with over a year of positive in-context feedback.
+It's the longest and largest military UX engagement in my portfolio — 3 years, 4 designers, validated metrics from operator testing at Fort Bliss, and a fielded system with several years of positive in-context feedback.